 The Trouble with Assumptions

 How can we dig out the assumptions we unwittingly map onto our Bibles?
 It's normal to be oblivious to the mental constructs we bring with us when we head into the scriptures to find meaning.
 One way to change that is to listen to a wide range of scholars who spend their careers discerning the mindsets of the ancients who wrote from perspectives that are completely alien to ours.
 One of the first assumptions you'll bump into on the way is the common belief that the Bible is a fully divine product and therefore free from error.
-Since God is perfect, the argument goes, the reader can expect no contradictions or errors of any kind.
+Since God is perfect, the argument goes, the reader should expect no contradictions or errors of any kind.
 Apparent discrepancies can be explained and solved with a bit of creative interpretation.
 Is that a fair assumption?
 Does it stand up to scrutiny?

 Assumption One